Health First Colorado (Medicaid) Elderly, Blind, and Disabled (EBD) Waiver

 To apply for the Elderly, Blind, and Disabled Waiver, applicants need to be eligible for Medicaid / Health First Colorado.
 Persons not yet enrolled in Medicaid can apply online at Colorado PEAK, over the phone at 800-221-3943, by completing and submitting an Application for Health Insurance & Help Paying Costs, or in person at one’s county Department of Human Services office.

-Persons already enrolled in Medicaid, should contact their local SEP (Single Entry Point) agency to apply for the EBD Waiver.
+Persons already enrolled in Medicaid, should contact their local CMA (Case Management Agency) to apply for the EBD Waiver.

 Learn more about the EBD Waiver.
 Persons can also contact their local Case Management Agency or call their county Department of Human Services office for more information.
 The Office of Community Living (OCL) administers the Elderly, Blind, and Disabled Waiver.